 It’s the year 2020.
 Why doesn’t every business have a website?

 Having an eCommerce store might seem like an obvious thing to do, it’s the year 2020 after all.
-A lot of small business owner tell me they know they need it but worry about the investment an eCommerce store might require and the technical know-how to manage it.
+A lot of small business owners tell me they know they need it but worry about the investment an eCommerce store might require and the technical know-how to manage it.

 It’s more important than ever to make sure my client’s brick and mortar shop has an online presence.
 While social media profiles and eBay pages are nice, neither of these are sustainable if their business plan is to grow and sell more and more products.
 This is why I strongly recommend my client’s invest in eCommerce even if they have successful brick and mortar shops.
 Enter WordPress and WooCommerce!